michaelkolber/classbase/README.md

 The API exposes a PostgreSQL database containing information on courses and professors.
 It also exposes correlations that we may want to use.

+There are a few terms to become familiar with:
+- **Course:** A generic course given at a college.
+E.g. 'CSCI 120'.
+- **Class:** A specific instance of a course.
+E.g. 'CSCI 120, Section 3, Fall 2019'.
+- **Professor:** Someone who taught a class.
+Each class has an associated professor.

 The API has a few layers at a high level:
 1. **The REST API:** Clients (e.g. Gradebot) will interface with this.
 It presents all data at a high level as JSON objects.